Geese Removal & Prevention

 Removing geese from your property may take one or several of our services.
 At Varment Guard, we continue to provide solutions until your wildlife problem is solved for good!

-If you live near lakes, ponds, rivers, or reservoirs, there’s a good chance you’ve experienced problems with Canada geese.
+If you live near lakes, ponds, rivers, golf courses, or reservoirs, there’s a good chance you’ve experienced problems with Canada geese.
 Geese can leave a huge mess all over yards, sidewalks, and driveways.
 The mess and issues that geese cause can be frustrating and expensive.
-However, it is crucial to make goose removal and relocation as humane and safe as possible.
+However, it is crucial to make goose removal and round-ups as humane and safe as possible.

 There is no single cookie cutter solution suitable for all nuisance goose problems.
 Our expert Varment Guard bird control specialists have perfected multiple techniques for effective goose control.
 These proven methods give us options to provide cost-effective wildlife solutions that are long-lasting.